-- Provide temperature and/or symptom screenings for all workers at the beginning of their shift and any vendors, contractors, or other workers entering the establishment.
+Provide temperature and/or symptom screenings for all workers at the beginning of their shift and any vendors, contractors, or other workers entering the establishment.
 Make sure the temperature/symptom screener avoids close contact with workers to the extent possible.
-Both screeners and employees should wear face coverings for the screening. - If requiring self-screening at home, which is an appropriate alternative to providing it at the establishment, ensure that screening was performed prior to the worker leaving the home for their shift and follows CDC guidelines, as described in the Topics for Employee Training section above.
+Both screeners and employees should wear face coverings for the screening.

-- Encourage workers who are sick or exhibiting symptoms of COVID-19 to stay home. - Employers should provide and ensure workers use all required protective equipment, including face coverings and gloves where necessary. - Employers should consider where disposable glove use may be helpful to supplement frequent handwashing or use of hand sanitizer; examples are for workers who are screening others for symptoms or handling commonly touched items. - Face coverings are strongly recommended when employees are not required to wear respirators for other hazards and are in the vicinity of others.
-Workers should have face coverings available and wear them at work; on farmland, ranches, and rangelands; in offices; in a vehicle for work-related travel with others; and while receiving and delivering goods.
+- If requiring self-screening at home, which is an appropriate alternative to providing it at the establishment, ensure that screening was performed prior to the worker leaving the home for their shift and follows CDC guidelines, as described in the Topics for Employee Training section above. - Encourage workers who are sick or exhibiting symptoms of COVID-19 to stay home. - Employers should provide and ensure workers use all required protective equipment, including face coverings and gloves where necessary.
+Employers should consider where disposable glove use may be helpful to supplement frequent handwashing or use of hand sanitizer; examples are for workers who are screening others for symptoms or handling commonly touched items. - Face coverings are strongly encouraged when employees are in the vicinity of others.
+Workers should have face coverings available and wear them when at work, in offices, or in a vehicle for work-related travel with others.
 Face coverings must not be shared.